A subject that crops up a lot on the topic of exterior wall paint is ‘Stabilising Solution’ or ‘Primer’.

 If the bubbling is persistent then it may be indicative of a problem elsewhere, such as a defective damp course, in which case you will need to investigate further.
 In most case though, it is just old brickwork which has become gradually more porous over the years.

-PJ – Hi there I am going to paint the exterior of my house but was wondering should I use a sealer/stabiliser before I paint ?the house is around 7 years old and has never been painted.
+Hi there I am going to paint the exterior of my house but was wondering should I use a sealer/stabiliser before I paint ?
+The house is around 7 years old and has never been painted.
 I have sprayed all walls with all in one green algae remover & left it for about 3 days & then power washed it all off so the render is good.
 What do you think?
-READ MORE…
+PJ

 It sounds like you have the ideal surface on which to paint.
 I would use a regular masonry paint – the best quality you can afford.
 You don’t suggest there are any problems so no need for anything specialised.